Idorobots/spartan/README.md

 The compiler is far from being useful, it doesn't even have a code generator yet, and it definitely doesn't optimize anything.
 It loosely follows the nanopass framework, with currently implemented passes being:

 - parsing,
+- built-in macro expansion,
 - syntax tree validation,
-- syntax desugaring,
-- built-in macro expansion,
+- quasiquote expansion,
 - `letrec` conversion,
 - normalization,
 - continuation passing style transformation,